vavr-io/vavr/CONTRIBUTING.md

 ## Coding Conventions

 Just a few notes here.
-In general it is good to look at existing code to get a clear picture.
+In general, it is good to look at existing code to get a clear picture.

 ### Javadoc